EeroAnt/ACN_Take_Home/README.md

 - Structured the code and its outputs more
 - Make a mock up RAG Q&A pipeline
 - Host it locally with uvicorn and FastAPI
+- Save the feature table and churning risk data from part 2 to csv's
+- Start working on the notebook